Var0a/TerraDirect/README.md

     Wait 1-2 minutes.
 GitHub will display a message at the top of the Pages settings panel:
     *   *"Your site is live at: `https://<your-username>.github.io/terradirect/`"*

----

-## 💻 Running the Application Locally on Windows

-You can run a lightweight, dependency-free local web server on your Windows machine:

-1. Double-click [start_server.bat](start_server.bat) in the root folder.
-2. The script will start a local HTTP server on port `8080` (or another free port) and launch the app in your default browser.
-3. Press **`Ctrl + C`** in the command prompt window to stop the server when done.

----

 ## 📁 Repository Directory Index